 The craving for caffeine, or chocolate, indicates a Kapha imbalance.

 Kaphas need something stimulating to overcome feelings of lethargy or depression.
-Instead of downing coffee, cola or candy bars, implement some Kapha pacifying techniques.
+So instead of downing coffee, cola or candy bars, implement some Kapha pacifying techniques to control such cravings.

 Please consult your primary care physician before implementing any change in your diet or lifestyle.